Jester: Other countries

-As a symbol
+In many Sanskrit Indian texts like Abhijnanashakuntalam, Vidushakas are what we can call jesters.
+In Kamasutra, a Vidushaka, also known as a Vaihasaka, is defined as a beloved jester trusted by everyone.
+This character is somewhat skilled in the arts but is primarily known for provoking laughter.
+The Vidūṣaka is detailed in the Nāṭyaśāstra.
+In the theatres, his character is often depicted as dwarfish, hunch-backed, having large teeth and tawny eyes.
+He wears a makeup showing a shaven head or a crow's foot pattern imprint on his head.
+He is a clever confidant who observes and imitates all types of people, uses witty speech to reveal secrets that no one else dares to venture, delivers criticism to even kings through humor so that no one gets offended, maintains good relationship with women and entertains the court.

 The root of the word "fool" is from the Latin follis, which means "bag of wind" or bellows or that which contains air or breath.

-In Tarot

-In Tarot, "The Fool" is a card of the Major Arcana.
-The tarot depiction of the Fool includes a man (or less often, a woman) holding a white rose in one hand and a small bundle of possessions in the other with a dog or cat at his heels.
-The fool is in the act of unknowingly walking off the edge of a cliff, precipice, or other high place.
-(Compare: Joker (playing card)).

-In literature
+In fiction

-In literature, the jester is symbolic of common sense and of honesty, notably in King Lear, where the court jester is a character used for insight and advice on the part of the monarch, taking advantage of his license to mock and speak freely to dispense frank observations and highlight the folly of his monarch.
+The jester can be symbolic of common sense and of honesty, notably in King Lear, where the court jester is a character used for insight and advice on the part of the monarch, taking advantage of his licence to mock and speak freely to dispense frank observations and highlight the folly of his monarch.
 This presents a clashing irony as a greater man could dispense the same advice and find himself being detained in the dungeons or even executed.
 Only as the lowliest member of the court can the jester be the monarch's most useful adviser.

-In Shakespeare

 The Shakespearean fool is a recurring character type in the works of William Shakespeare.
 Shakespearean fools are usually clever peasants or commoners that use their wits to outdo people of higher social standing.
 In this sense, they are very similar to the real fools, and jesters of the time, but their characteristics are greatly heightened for theatrical effect.
 The "groundlings" (theatre-goers who were too poor to pay for seats and thus stood on the 'ground' in the front by the stage) that frequented the Globe Theatre were more likely to be drawn to these Shakespearean fools.
 However they were also favoured by the nobility.
 Most notably, Queen Elizabeth I was a great admirer of the popular actor who portrayed fools, Richard Tarlton.
 For Shakespeare himself, however, actor Robert Armin may have proved vital to the cultivation of the fool character in his many plays.

+In tarot

+In tarot, "The Fool" is a card of the Major Arcana.
+The tarot depiction of the Fool often shows a man (or less often, a woman) dressed in bright clothes and holding a white rose in one hand and a small bundle of possessions in the other, with a dog or cat at their heels.
+The fool is in the act of unknowingly walking off the edge of a cliff, precipice, or other high place.